alexanderovie/datos/docs/interfaces/IKnowledgeGraphShoppingItemDataforseoLabsSerpElementItem.md

 > `optional` **items**: [`KnowledgeGraphShoppingElement`](../classes/KnowledgeGraphShoppingElement.md)[]

-Defined in: main.ts:107938
+Defined in: main.ts:117245

-elements of search results found in SERP
+additional items present in the element if there are none, equals null

 ***